obma24/BurgerOrder/Reflektioner/EngineeringDiary/mamoonalmorad0.md

 Insights on Learning and Growth
 Through this week’s work, I realized the importance of building a comprehensive understanding of both my own tasks and my teammates' roles.
 By doing so, I was able to anticipate challenges, collaborate more effectively, and contribute to the overall success of the project.
 My focus on Docker and front-end development deepened my technical skills, while my hands-on work with HTML and CSS allowed me to apply those skills directly to the project.

 Additionally, my experience this week highlighted the importance of early-stage planning and preparation.
 By reviewing key concepts in advance, I was better equipped to support the team and ensure that we laid a solid foundation for the interface design.
 This will help prevent potential issues later in the project and make future iterations smoother and more efficient.

 Next Steps
 Looking ahead, I plan to continue applying the knowledge gained this week to refine the user interface, ensuring that it is both functional and visually appealing.
 I will also maintain my support for the team, particularly in areas related to HTML and CSS, to ensure that we stay aligned as we move forward.
 In addition, I will keep expanding my knowledge of Docker and other relevant technologies to ensure I can contribute effectively to all aspects of the project.

-Week 4: Designing the User Interface and Kickstarting Development

-Purpose & Objectives:
+Week 4: Designing the User Interface and Kickstarting Development Purpose & Objectives:

 This week’s goal was to establish a clear, functional design for the application's user interface (UI) that serves both the customers (Burger Orderer) and kitchen staff (Kitchen View).
 The design would act as the blueprint for development, ensuring alignment between team members and guiding the technical implementation.
 A critical objective was to provide a user-friendly interface that intuitively supports order customization and processing.

 Detailed Process:

 I began by identifying the key features necessary for the application and how they would interact.
 The main interface, which I called the Burger Orderer View, needed to allow users to select a type of burger, apply customizations, and then proceed with placing or modifying the order.
 I sketched this interface with the following components:

 Burger Selection: I used radio buttons to enable the selection of a specific burger, ensuring that only one option can be chosen at a time, which simplifies the ordering process for the user.
 Customization Options: To offer flexibility, I included checkboxes next to customization options, such as additional ingredients, allowing users to customize their burger according to their preferences.
 Cart Section: A critical feature of this view is the cart, where users can review their selected burger and applied customizations.
 I designed this to include "Remove" and "Order" buttons, enabling users to either remove an item from the cart or finalize their order.
 In parallel, I designed the Kitchen View, which is intended for staff to efficiently process and manage orders.
 This view includes:

+BurgerOrderer-Drawing.png

+KitchenView-Drawing.png

 Order Display: A summarized list of each order, with the chosen burger and its customizations clearly separated, ensures the kitchen staff can quickly understand what needs to be prepared.

 Order Management: I incorporated a "Cancel Order" button, allowing staff to cancel incorrect or redundant orders, ensuring smoother kitchen operations.
 Once these wireframes were completed, I reviewed them critically to ensure all user interactions were intuitive and streamlined.
 I shared the designs with my group mate via our project management system, ensuring they had all the necessary documentation and explanations to proceed with coding.

 Collaboration & Team Workflow:

 Collaboration played a key role this week.
 After designing the wireframes, I ensured the sketches were detailed and annotated to avoid miscommunication.
-I actively engaged with my group mates to ensure they understood the functionality behind each UI element.
+I actively engaged with my group mate to ensure they understood the functionality behind each UI element.
 This allowed them to begin coding the interface in alignment with the design specifications.
 We also had several follow-up discussions to adjust minor details and ensure we were on the same page, preventing future rework and maintaining efficiency.
 By clarifying the visual and functional requirements early on, we were able to avoid confusion and streamline the implementation process.

-images are displayed on canvas!

 Reflection:

 This week’s work underscored the importance of thorough planning in UI/UX design and clear communication within the team.
 The wireframes acted as a reference point throughout the week, reducing potential misalignments in our development phase.
 By breaking down the user experience into its core elements and ensuring that these elements were user-friendly and functional, we built a solid foundation for the development process.
 Additionally, this task enhanced my skills in translating abstract ideas into concrete designs and in ensuring the team's alignment through clear, consistent communication.

 Next Steps:

 Looking forward, the focus will be on refining the interface as my group mate implements the designs, testing the UI for user experience, and ensuring all interactions are smooth and efficient.
 I will continue to review and adjust the design based on feedback from both the team and any preliminary testing results.

-Week 5: Dynamic Order Display and Local Development

-Summary of Work
+Week 5: Dynamic Order Display and Local Development Summary of Work
 During Week 5, I focused on developing my own version of the application while choosing not to commit my changes to GitHub.
 My decision to work locally stemmed from a desire to minimize potential conflicts that can arise when multiple team members edit the same file.
 By isolating my work, I aimed to avoid inadvertently disrupting my teammates' progress or introducing bugs into the shared codebase.
 This strategy also allowed me to thoroughly debug and test the application, ensuring stability before integrating my code with the team’s work.